HAUNTED CHILLINGHAM CASTLE GHOSTS

 But the castle also hosted a dark past, it is claimed that the darkest time was one of torture and death, mostly at the hands of the resident torturer, John Sage.

-I will note here that there does seem to be conflicting opinions on whether John Sage ever existed or not.
+I will note here that there do seem to be conflicting opinions on whether John Sage ever existed or not.
 But whether he did or not, the bloodshed and violence were very real.

 No wonder Chillingham Castle is widely regarded as one of the most haunted places in the country.